grafana/adaptive-metrics-autoapply/README.md

 ## Automatically apply recommendations

-Set up a GitHub Action to automatically apply Adaptive Metrics recommendations in Grafana Cloud.
+Create a new repository using this one as a template to automatically apply Adaptive Metrics recommendations in Grafana Cloud.

 1. Create a new repository by navigating to "Use this template" → "Create a new repository" at the top-right of the repository page in GitHub.